MAKE MUSIC DAY: A worldwide holiday every Summer Solstice - June 21 for 35+ years in 120 countries/1000 cities.

 invitation for everyone to make, enjoy, perform, teach, learn and experience

 music on the longest day of the year.
-Due to the pandemic, last year’s
+Due to the pandemic, 2021

 celebration was largely virtual.
-In-person events will return in 2022.
+In-person events returned in 2022.

 Launched in France in 1982 as the Fête de la Musique, Make Music Day has